 He would debate his sons, and daughter, my mom, about what would bring about the end of society.
 His children were convinced that it would be some global war, or an Extinction Level Event, or most likely, climate change.

 As I bound down the complexes front stairs I look up at the clear blue sky.
-The state weather services say todays spring weather would be average.
+The state weather services say today’s spring weather would be average.
 Not warmer, but average.

 My grandfather would argue it would be greed.
 Not the greed of the wealthy, or prosperous.
 But the greed of the masses.
-To many people with their hands out.
+Too many people with their hands out.
 Not wanting to be held accountable for their poor life decisions.
 Wanting free health care, paid leave for every single life event.
 Suing legitimate businesses for all their ills, without any regard for their own choices or poor decisions.
 That is what my grandfather thought would be the end of modern civilization.

 He might have been right.
 By the end of this week, I will have cut water to half the city, while only restoring it to a quarter.
 The percentages used to be better, but as the tax base shrinks, and those in need increase, local governments are running out of resources.

-As I pull my belt one notch tighter than a month ago, I thank god for my city job.
+As I pull my belt one notch tighter than a month ago, I thank God for my city job.
 Even though I don’t always get paid, I at least get my nutritional minimum, plus a public employee bonus.
 I might go to bed hungry, but I am only losing weight when I am actually working.